 How Supplements are being absorbed

 Ari: Maya, I want to go down this road, and I know this is super important.
 There’s a bunch of some specific to supplements and things like that.

-Dr. Maya Shetreat-Klein: To answer one of the questions, is that for some people, it’s true that absorbing your nutrients is– not everybody absorbs nutrients the same way, and not everybody does well with taking nutrients like supplements.
+Dr. Shetreat: To answer one of the questions, is that for some people, it’s true that absorbing your nutrients is– not everybody absorbs nutrients the same way, and not everybody does well with taking nutrients like supplements.
 I have some people in my practice that do wonderfully with vitamins and supplements, and do very badly with herbs.
 People who are really reactive sometimes will do a lot better with a pill, just a simple pill of vitamin D, or whatever it might be, whereas other people who don’t tolerate supplements as well sometimes do much, much better using plant medicines and herbs.
 Most people do really well with foods.
 In terms of absorption, for me, part of having a healthy terrain is about making sure the gut is as healed and healthy as possible.
 That is important, because you could take all the supplements in the world, but if you’re not absorbing them, or you react to them, or don’t feel well with them, then they may not be doing the job that they need to be doing.

 Why spiritual health is high priority

 Ari: Well said.
 I’ll let you switch back to the spiritual.
 The spiritual body is the highest up, and the physical stuff is downstream from that.

 The power of plant bathing